jarrodCoombes/Renew-DestinyCert-with-LetsEncrypt/README.md

 constraint.
 If you get anything else, don't move on until this part works — everything downstream depends on it, and a broken challenge path is the single most common reason this will fail.

-## Why this approach

-Why not just put Destiny behind a reverse proxy?
-While this would probably work, it is an unsupported setup and Follett support will most likely insist on a direct connection in order to troubleshoot or fix things.
-This method requires a neglible change to the Destiny install itself, leaving the bulk of the process at the OS level.

-Posh-ACME's built-in `WebRoot` plugin does nothing more than write a file to that path and delete it after — no DNS API, no TSIG key, no credentials beyond what's already on the filesystem.

-Some thing worth keeping in mind long-term:
-* This all depends on port 80 staying forwarded to this server from the internet, even though nothing else here needs it.
-If that forwarding ever gets "cleaned up" later (reasoning "we only need 443, right?"), renewals will silently start failing at the next attempt.
-* Editing the XML file is risky, but also fragile as there is no guarantee that Follett will respect your changes in upcoming updates.
-So make a backup of the original file as well as your edited one.

 ## 1. Confirm the webroot path